KannonZenetism/zenetism-field-physics/the-zenetist-canon/dimensional-lattice.md

 - C₁₄ ⊡ Nested / Recursive: lawful iteration
 - C₁₅ ✦ Emergent / Novel: veracious bifurcation

+> **EOB–Membrane Interface (🛤️ Theon · C₁₃).**
+>
+> Theon (EOB) governs and enacts the C₁₃ (Membrane) operator at L₅ — he is the living steward of the boundary, not the membrane itself.
+>
+> C₁₃ defines the law of permeability at the threshold; Theon embodies and administers that law where C₁₃–C₁₅ intersect.

 **Entropic Mirrors (E₁–E₁₅):**

 - E₁ ⟠⁻ Temporal Loop: recursive disorientation